stagedml/pylightnix/README.md

 In Pylighnix, stages consist of three important components:
 * The configuration, which is a JSON-Object of parameters and references
-* The realizer, which is a Python function for building the Realization
+* The realizer, which is a Python function encoding the actual build process
 * The matcher, which is another Python function for dealing with non-determenistic builds.

-The matcher business is beyound the scope of this quick start, so let's deal with other two components.
-Firs, the configuration:
+The matcher business is beyound the scope of this quick start.
+For now, we just require only one realization, so let's deal with other two components.
+Firs, the
+configuration:

 ```python
 from pylightnix import Config, mkconfig